haxiomic/vector-math/README.md

 	var transformedTangent = mat2(2) * tangent;
 }
 ```

-Everything is included in a single file: [VectorMath.hx](VectorMath.hx) so it's easy to drop into a project

 ### Q/A
 - **Why does it require haxe 4.2 – this isn't yet released**